 Then, as long as you meet the lending criteria, you will receive your new card in the post within one to two weeks.
+Even quicker if you hold a digital wallet.
 However, if you fail to meet the lending criteria on assessment by the provider, your application may be declined, or conditionally approved, pending more information.

 Why do card providers perform credit checks?